GregoireW/flux2/rfcs/0001-authorisation/README.md

 In general, **Kubernetes API operations are constrained by the service account under which each controller pod runs**.
-In the [default deployment of Flux][flux-rbac] each controller has its own service account, and each of these service accounts has the [`cluster-admin` cluster role][k8s-cluster-admin] bound to it.
+In the [default deployment of Flux][flux-rbac] each controller has its own service account; and, the service accounts for the Kustomize controller and Helm controller have the [`cluster-admin` cluster role][k8s-cluster-admin] bound to it.

 Both the Kustomize controller and the Helm controller create, update and delete arbitrary sets of configuration that they take as user input.
 For example, a Kustomization object that references a